OutofSpaceUwU/Dreamy-Code/README.md

 <!-- Roles -->
 ## The different roles and how to achieve them

 We offer a selection of different roles to every user.
-Some roles are self selectable like for example `XX`.
+Some roles are self-selectable like for example `XX`.
 These can be applied and removed through role reactions[[¹]](#1-role-reactions).
 On the other hand some roles have to be applied through a staff member.
 Besides that bots also create roles for theirselves.
 These exists, but are not listed below.
 <br>As mentioned before a few roles also reveal channels or categories.
 This is used mostly for moderation roles, but also for the `『⚠』fvck-humanity` channel.

 > <br> *The categories and roles are sorted by hierarchy.